theDahunsiDavid/fin-trac/README.md

 ## 1. Introduction & Project Goal

-This project involves building a finance tracker as a capstone project for the AI for Developers II program.
+This project involves building a, FinTrac, a finance tracker as a capstone project for the AI for Developers II program.
 The application is a privacy-friendly, local-first personal finance dashboard that allows users to do the following:

 - manually record financial transactions
 - visualize their balances and spending
 - store their financial data locally

-The primary goal of building this project is to apply everything I’ve learned about AI-assisted development, schema-aware coding, automated reviews, and in-IDE tooling in the AI for Developers II course by ALX Africa.
+My primary goal of building this project is to apply everything I’ve learned about AI-assisted development, schema-aware coding, automated reviews, and in-IDE tooling in the AI for Developers II course by ALX Africa.

 I will actively use AI tools for planning, UI generation, code writing, testing, debugging, and deployment as I build this application.